shivdeepbisurkar/Music_player_ASD/README.md

 ## Screenshots
 - Screenshots of the output can be found in the file named "output.pdf" located in the project directory.

 Feel free to reach out if you encounter any issues or have any questions!
-Happy coding!